-If you wish to expand an existing Community Garden, please send the proposed changes (written description, reasons for the expansion and a new drawing of the proposed site) to your Community Developer.
-They will review and check with the Review Team.
+If you wish to expand an existing community garden, please send the proposed changes (written description, reasons for the expansion and a new drawing of the proposed site) to your Community Developer.
+They will review and check with the program review team.
 Changes to the original plan require the written approval by the municipality prior to installation.
 The municipality reserves the right to end the agreement if the operating procedures are not followed.

-Risk Management
+Risk management